Much fresher who want to build a career in IT opt for software testing as a stepping stone.

 Some of the popular testing niches you can choose are

-- Manual testing: In this method, a tester takes on the role of the end user- one who will be using the software product.
-It’s a tedious process by which the tester has to use all of the software features to find bugs.
-In most cases, testers perform these tests based on an already laid out plan
+- Manual Testing: In this method, a tester has to mimic the role of an end-user.
+An end-user is the one who will be actually using the software product.
+In this process, the tester has to use all of the software features manually to find the bugs.

-- Automation testing: Using this mode of testing, a tester can evaluate software by writing scripts that automate the tasks.
-No need of manually doing everything which saves a lot of time.
-This is often the most cost-effective way of testing a software over the long term
+- Automation Testing: In automation testing, a tester has to validate the features of the software by writing scripts that automate the test activities.
+It saves a lot of time because it does not require manual efforts.
+This is often the most cost-effective way of testing software over the long term.

-- Performance testing: In this method of testing, software is tested against a specific workload.
-Some of the metrics that would be evaluated are responsiveness, maximum load capacity and so on.
+- Performance Testing: In this method of testing, the software is tested against a specific workload.
+Some of the metrics that would be evaluated are responsiveness, maximum load capacity, etc.

-Similar to software development, software testing is a vast field.
+Similar to Software Development, Software Testing is a vast field.
 So you should focus on one area of testing.
-This will make you a hot property in the job market.
-Even though you should specialize in one area, you should also try to be familiar with other areas.
-You must also be flexible enough to shift to another track if required.
+This will increase your worth in the job market.
+Along with specialization in one area, it is always advisable to be familiar with other areas of testing as well.
+You must also be flexible enough to shift to another domain if required.

 Sadly, the industry and students have a lot of misconceptions about software testing jobs.

-Well, we have news for you.
-It isn’t the case!
-Software testing is just as important and valued as software development.
+Software Testing is just as important and valued as software development.
 So experience in one domain doesn’t necessarily entitle you to a free pass to another.